HL7/cgm/input/pagecontent/index.md

      - SHALL document how client-supplied identifiers are handled
      - SHALL respond according to the [FHIR Conditional Create](https://hl7.org/fhir/http.html#ccreate) specification:
        - 201 (Created) if the resource was created
-       - 200 (OK) if there was one match that prevented creation, with location header populated
+       - 200 (OK) if there was one match that prevented creation, with the location header populated
        - 412 (Precondition Failed) if multiple matches were found
    - When a server does not support conditional creates, it:
     - SHOULD not create resources with the `ifNoneExist` element and SHOULD indicate this with response status `400` in the `response.status` for the resources in the response bundle
-    - SHOULD create resources without `ifNoneExist` element according to other applicable rules.
+    - SHOULD create resources without the `ifNoneExist` element according to other applicable rules.

 2. **Server-Side Deduplication**
    - Servers MAY implement additional deduplication logic